Brandon-Rozek/website/content/research/reinforcementlearning/notes/dynamic.md

+---
-# Chapter 4: Dynamic Programming
+title: Chapter 4 - Dynamic Programming
+showthedate: false
+math: true
+---

 Dynamic programming refers to a collection of algorithms that can be used to compute optimal policies given a perfect model of the environment as a Markov decision process (MDP).